Introduction: How to Create a Remotely Controlled 3D Printed Self-Balancing Robot

 The new version comes with tons of new features:

-- Control and tune it up using your smartphone/tablet via the free jjRobots APP
+- Control and tune it up using your smartphone/tablet via the free jjRobots APP or iOS or Android

 - Google Blockly controllable!